cmu-delphi/delphi-epidata/docs/api/covidcast_signals.md

 amended by health authorities, this can sometimes result in negative incidence.
 This should be interpreted purely as an artifact of data reporting and correction.

+Smoothed versions of all the signals above are available with the prefix `7dav_`, such as `7dav_confirmed_incidence_prop` and `7dav_deaths_incidence_num`.
+These signals use report moving averages of the preceding 7 days, so e.g. the signal for June 7 is the average of the underlying data for June 1 through 7, inclusive.

 * Number of data revisions since 19 May 2020: 1
 * Date of last change: [3 June 2020](covidcast_changelog.md#jhu-csse)